haddercone/Namaste-React/Session-1/theory/theory-assignments.md

 | Execution sequence | Loads the scripts while HTML is being rendered.
 When scripts are loaded, then HTML rendering stops and execution of script starts.
 When execution is completed, HTML rendering resumes.  | Loads the scripts while HTML is being rendered.
 Executes the scripts only after the HTML is completely rendered.
 |       |      |       |

+## Q 5.
+Why react is called React?

+React was developed for applications (Facebook) that have constantly changing data.
+Since React is a front-end framework or the “View” in MVC, this means that as the user clicks around and changes the app’s data, the view should “react” or change with those user events.
+User events being mouse clicks, typing, submitting a form.

+## Q 6.
+Difference between React and React DOM

+React is used to create views while React Dom is used to render components in the web UI.

+## Q 7.
+What is difference between react.development.js and react.production.js files via CDN?

+`react.development.js` is used for development purpose and the code is not compressed while `react.production.js` is used for production purposes and the code for this library is compressed.